Wollastonite: Paint

 As an additive in paint, wollastonite improves the durability of the paint film, acts as a pH buffer, improves its resistance to weathering, reduces gloss, reduces pigment consumption, and acts as a flatting and suspending agent.

 Plastic

 In plastics, wollastonite improves tensile and flexural strength, reduces resin consumption, and improves thermal and dimensional stability at elevated temperatures.
 Surface treatments are used to improve the adhesion between the wollastonite and the polymers to which it is added.

 Plastics and rubber applications were estimated to account for 25% to 35% of U.S. sales in 2009, followed by ceramics with 20% to 25%; paint, 10% to 15%; metallurgical applications, 10% to 15%; friction products, 10% to 15%; and miscellaneous, 10% to 15%.
 Ceramic applications probably account for 30% to 40% of wollastonite sales worldwide, followed by polymers (plastics and rubber) with 30% to 35% of sales, and paint with 10% to 15% of sales.
 The remaining sales were for construction, friction products, and metallurgical applications.

+Hydrogen production

+Wollastonite is used in a dark fermentation process that produces hydrogen gas from organic substrates under oxygen-free conditions.
+The mineral acts as a dual-function agent to enhance yield while capturing CO_{2}.